ocaml/ocaml.org/data/planet/ocamllabs/highlights-from-recent-sessions.md

 by <a href="http://www.flickr.com/photos/h-k-d/">Hartwig HKD</a>)</small></center></figcaption>
 </figure>

-<p>The OCaml back end (i.e. the <a href="https://realworldocaml.org/v1/en/html/the-compiler-backend-byte-code-and-native-code.html">code generation portion of the compiler</a>) also saw a proposed enhancement.</p>
+<p>The OCaml back end (i.e. the <a href="https://realworldocaml.org/v1/en/html/the-compiler-backend-byte-code-and-native-code.html - [404 Not Found]">code generation portion of the compiler</a>) also saw a proposed enhancement.</p>

 <p><a name="constant-arithmetic-optimization"></a></p>